Prabe5h/git-lab/answers.md

  ans 7- nothing to commit

  ans 8 commit 4674887b409b8f61865b44c42a16143754c07d42 (HEAD -> main) Author: prabesh malla pm628923@ohio.edu  Date: Tue Sep 17

+ans 9 On branch main
+nothing to commit, working tree clean ans 10 No ans 11 Everything up-to-date
+Answer 11
+The push gets rejected with the following output:

+To github.com:Prabe5h/git-lab.git ! [rejected] main -> main (fetch first) error: failed to push some refs to 'github.com:Prabe5h/git-lab.git' hint: Updates were rejected because the remote contains work that you do hint: not have locally.
+This is usually caused by another repository pushing hint: to the same ref.
+You may want to first integrate the remote changes hint: (e.g., 'git pull ...') before pushing again. hint: See the 'Note about fast-forwards' in 'git push --help' for details.

+Answer 12
+Yes, the README.md file is now updated and up to date with the file on remote repository

+Answer 13
+. .. .git .gitignore README.md